-"Norway is in a better position than the more powerful United States to broker peace deals," has been recitation embraced by the Norwegian as well and the international political and policy establishment.
+"Norway is in a better position than the more powerful United States to broker peace deals," has been the recitation embraced by the Norwegian as well as the international political and policy establishment.
 The Norwegian Ministry of Foreign Affairs identifies four elements of the so-called ‘Norwegian model’: 1) Not being a big power, Norway poses no threat to other countries; 2) Norway does not have a history of colonization and warfare, but, a history of peacemaking and ‘peace prize making’; 3) Norwegian peace work is flexible and built upon a combination of state and non-state actors; and 4) Norway combines peace brokering with long-term humanitarian aid.

-Foreign Policy Working Group White Paper
+OWHR Institute-Quebec Foreign Policy Working Group White Paper

 The 2017 Foreign Policy White Paper sets out a comprehensive framework to advance and inform our set of values, described beyond just simple national interests, but to include Government’s international engagement priorities for Canada.